publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch38/m__us_usc_t22_s2708.md

         (4) __Rewards program__

-            The term “rewards program” means the program established in subsection (a)(1) of this section.
+            The term “rewards program” means the program established in subsection (a)(1).

         (5) __Transnational organized crime__